 The typical purchase cycle for hospital administrators was around one year long.
 And these administrators always have to balance quality of care with the economics of their purchase.
 With almost half of them seeking to lower costs.

 But 2013 was a long time ago!
 In Google’s study, 20% of typical purchases took 0-3 months.
 With better technology B2B companies in healthcare could actually shorten these purchase cycles for certain types of products.
-This can be achieved with better checkout processes and giving B2B users more self-directed purchasing journeys.
+Better checkout processes and giving B2B users more self-directed purchasing journeys will shorten purchase cycles.

 Communicating with buyers in the healthcare sector can be improved too.
 By utilising instant messaging support for all customers in their buying journey.

 - Use instant messaging support for all customers in the purchase process